Excited-State Quantum Chemistry on Qumode-Based Processors via Variational Quantum Deflation: Introduction

 Beyond electronic structure, the calculation of molecular vibrational energies represents another crucial application domain where bosonic quantum devices offer significant advantages.
 Despite the importance of vibrational structure calculations, they remain computationally demanding due to the exponential scaling of anharmonic vibrational Hamiltonians with the number of degrees of freedom.
-Classical computational methods struggle with strongly anharmonic systems and high-dimensional potential energy surfaces, while qubit-based quantum approaches require costly boson-to-qubit mappings that necessitate truncating the bosonic Fock space and introduce substantial overhead in mapping bosonic unitary transforms to qubit gates~\cite{malpathak_simulating_2025}.
+Classical computational methods struggle with strongly anharmonic systems and high-dimensional potential energy surfaces.
+Qubit-based quantum approaches to vibrational structure, including unitary vibrational coupled cluster (UVCC)~\cite{mcardle_digital_2019}, compact heuristic circuit (CHC) ansatzes~\cite{ollitrault_hardware_2020}, and vibrational ADAPT-VQE~\cite{10.1063/5.0191074}, have been benchmarked with small molecules~\cite{r_quantum_2025}, but require costly boson-to-qubit mappings that necessitate truncating the bosonic Fock space and introduce substantial overhead in mapping bosonic unitary transforms to qubit gates~\cite{sawaya_resource-efficient_2020, malpathak_simulating_2025}.
 The natural representation of vibrational modes as harmonic oscillators makes bosonic quantum devices particularly well-suited for these problems, obviating the need for costly mapping procedures.
-Recent work has demonstrated the feasibility of digital quantum simulation of vibrational dynamics on bosonic devices using Hamiltonian fragmentation techniques based on the Cartan subalgebra approach~\cite{malpathak_simulating_2025}, where anharmonic vibrational Hamiltonians are decomposed into solvable fragments that can be efficiently diagonalized using Bogoliubov transforms.
-In combining this fragmentation technique with our QumVQD framework, we can calculate excited and ground state vibrational energies with minimal quantum circuit depth.
-By doing so, we illustrate how qumodes could be used to solve practical quantum chemistry problems much more efficiently than both classical and qubit-based computers, supplementing existing literature.
+Recent work has demonstrated the feasibility of digital quantum simulation of vibrational dynamics on bosonic devices using Hamiltonian fragmentation techniques based on the Cartan subalgebra approach~\cite{PRXQuantum.2.040320, malpathak_simulating_2025}, where anharmonic vibrational Hamiltonians are decomposed into solvable fragments that can be efficiently diagonalized using Bogoliubov transforms.
+By combining this fragmentation technique with our QumVQD framework, we calculate excited-state and ground-state vibrational eigenenergies with minimal quantum circuit depth, thereby improving upon existing qubit-based vibrational structure approaches.